 "User Seat" — a Seat assigned to one named Authorized User and activated on one Computer at a time.

 2.1 Ownership.
 The IP Owners retain full ownership of all intellectual property in the Software.
+All rights not expressly granted to the Licensee under this Agreement are reserved by the IP Owners.

 3.2 Installations & Movement (rolling 365 days).

 3.4 Cloud Instances.
 Node-locked installs are permitted on cloud VMs.
 Each VM/instance (including any clone of a golden image) requires a unique activation bound to a per-instance fingerprint.
 Carrying an activation across cloned instances is prohibited.
 No pooling or sharing.
+The Software relies on the Activation Service and does not provide an on-premise License Server.

 3.6 Location of Use.
 Use occurs where the Computer is physically located or, for cloud instances, where the compute resources run.